aclysma/rafx/README.md

 ([Tokio >= 0.2.14 hangs](https://github.com/tokio-rs/tokio/issues/2390))

 Running in release reduces logging and disables vulkan validation.
 The first time it will load more slowly because it has to import the assets, including a GLTF mesh with large textures.
+Using profile overrides to optimize upstream crates is HIGHLY RECOMMENDED.
+Asset processing is extremely slow in debug mode. (i.e. 30s instead of 2s)

 The demo uses SDL2 and in debug mode, vulkan validation.
 If you have trouble running the demo, please check that dependencies for both SDL2 and vulkan are available.